Ear to the Ground

 No further action is expected until The City completes their review of the report recommendations.
 What is certain for now is, due to the financial impact of COVID-19 and current financial restraints, only Phase 1 items are being recommended for implementation.
 The review committee will report back to the City Council at a later date on the details of Phase 2 items.
 The COVID-19 Pandemic may further delay this process.

-HGC Engineering will closely monitor the situation and provide updates to our blog posts if and when Noise By-Law changes are further refined or finalized.
+HGC will closely monitor the situation and provide updates to our blog posts if and when Noise By-Law changes are further refined or finalized.